Leroy-bit/connect-four-online/docs/client/components.md

 - `clear` - clear the board

-## Player
+## User
-Component that represents a player object, and controls it.
+Component that represents a user object, and controls it.

 **Properties:**
-- `id` - id of the player
+- `id` - id of the user
-- `barType` - type of the turn bar, if true - turn bar is above the player name, otherwise - below
+- `barType` - type of the turn bar, if true - turn bar is above the user name, otherwise - below
-- `isCurrentPlayer` - if true - turn bar is active, otherwise - inactive
+- `isCurrentUser` - if true - turn bar is active, otherwise - inactive

 **Slots:**
-- `name` - name of the player
+- `name` - name of the user

 ## Popup